Waking up truly rested can be a luxury for many of us.

 Stable blood sugar and better metabolism (= less craving for sweets and caffeine).

-Better muscle development and reduced fat storage.
+Better muscle building and reduced fat storage.

 Reduced risk for a wide range of diseases including cardiovascular diseases, diabetes, and depression.

-In short, the body repairs and restores itself when we sleep well, and there is no substitute or shortcut to get these benefits.
+Simply put, the body repairs and restores itself when we sleep well, and there is no substitute or shortcut to get these benefits.

 7 best tips for creating good sleep